Our exclusive 3-piece fabric suit (bonus: our matching shirt)

 • 29% polyamide

-Do you feel the polyamide when worn?
+Can you feel the polyamide when you wear it?
 Short answer: no.

-I wore our Ferla suit quite a bit last year, from fall to spring, and honestly I didn't feel anything awkward.
+I wore our Ferla suit quite a bit last year, from fall to spring, and honestly I didn't feel anything bothersome.
 No excessive sweating or itching, nothing at all.

-Polyamide also gives this very slight curl effect on the fabric.
+Polyamide also gives this very slight boucle effect on the fabric.

-For the more technical among you, the weight of the material is 290g per linear meter which makes it a very suitable costume for fall, winter, spring, and a slightly cool summer.
+For the more technical among you, the weight of the material is 290g per linear meter which makes it a perfectly suitable costume for fall, winter, spring, and a slightly cooler summer.

-It's a beautiful fabric, whether on a jacket or pants.
+It's a beautiful fabric, whether on a jacket or on pants.

-As I said, I wore our Prince of Wales suit and our kimono suit quite a bit, this fabric composition is starting to feel very familiar to me.
+As I said, I've worn our Prince of Wales suit and our kimono suit quite a bit, this fabric composition is starting to become quite familiar to me.

-Looking back, it's as if it were a "+++" flannel, thanks to the alpaca and the polyamide which gives this inimitable texture , which I can't find elsewhere.
+Looking back, it's like a "+++" flannel, thanks to the alpaca and polyamide which gives this inimitable texture , which I can't find elsewhere.

-It's a fabric that I really like, because it is very balanced between roughness, robustness and a pleasant hand.
+It is a fabric that I like a lot, because it is very balanced between roughness, robustness and pleasant hand.

 A "fake three button" jacket